An axiomatic characterization of a two-parameter extended relative entropy

-The uniqueness theorem for a two-parameter extended relative entropy is proven.
+{\bf Abstract.} The uniqueness theorem for a two-parameter extended relative entropy is proven.
 This result extends our previous one, the uniqueness theorem for a one-parameter extended relative entropy, to a two-parameter case.
+In addition, the properties of a two-parameter extended relative entropy are studied.
+Tsallis relative entropy, two-parameter extended entropy, axiomatic characterization and uniqueness theorem 94A17, 62B10 and 46N55